regmi-saugat/FeatureEngineering/Feature Transformation/README.md

-# FeatureEngineering
+# Feature Scaling
-Feature engineering is the process of using domain knowledge extract features from raw data.
-These features can be used to imporve the performance of machine learning algorithms
+Feature Scaling is a method used to standardize the range of independent features present in the data in fixed range.

+## They are two types:
+- Standardizaiton (Z-score Normalization)
+- Normalization